arpitbbhayani/articles/blogs/constant-folding-python.md

 Every programming language aims to be performant in its niche and achieving superior performance requires a lot of compiler level optimizations.
-One famous optimization technique is [Constant Folding](https://en.wikipedia.org/wiki/Constant_folding) where during compile time the engine tries to recognize constant expressions, evaluate them and replaces the expression with this newly evaluated value, making the runtime leaner.
+One famous optimization technique is [Constant Folding](https://en.wikipedia.org/wiki/Constant_folding) where during compile time the engine tries to recognize constant expressions, evaluate them, and replaces the expression with this newly evaluated value, making the runtime leaner.

-In this essay, we dive deep and find what exactly is Constant Folding, understand the scope of it in the world of Python and finally go through the Python's source code - [CPython](https://github.com/python/cpython/) - and find out how elegantly Python actually implements it.
+In this essay, we dive deep and find what exactly is Constant Folding, understand the scope of it in the world of Python and finally go through Python's source code - [CPython](https://github.com/python/cpython/) - and find out how elegantly Python actually implements it.

 # Constant Folding